Styria

 Styria (Steiermark /de-AT/; Steiamårk; Štajerska; Stájerország /hu/) is an Austrian state in the southeast of the country.
-With an area of approximately 16399 km2, Styria is Austria's second largest state, after Lower Austria.
-It is bordered to the south by Slovenia, and clockwise, from the southwest, by the other Austrian states of Carinthia, Salzburg, Upper Austria, Lower Austria, and Burgenland.
-The state's capital is Graz, the second largest city in Austria after Vienna.
+With an area of approximately 16399 km2, it is Austria's second-largest state by area, after Lower Austria.
+Styria borders Slovenia to the south and, clockwise from the southwest, the Austrian states of Carinthia, Salzburg, Upper Austria, Lower Austria and Burgenland.
+Its capital and largest city is Graz, Austria's second-largest city after Vienna.